-In addition to translations, the ownCloud theme allows a lot of the names that are shown on the web interface to be changed.
+In addition to translations, the ownCloud theme allows you to change a lot of the names shown on the web interface.
 This is done in defaults.php, which needs to be located within the theme's root folder.
 You can find a sample version in owncloud/app/theme-example/defaults.php.
-In there, you need to define a class named OC_Theme and implement the methods that you want to overwrite.
+In the file, you need to define a class named OC_Theme and implement the methods that you want to overwrite.